 Additionally, the cards handed out during the first year were gummed.
-But as people soon began finding the sheets stuck to windows, cars, and even the truck itself, they began producing the sheets ungummed.
-(The gummed cards are much harder to find today than the ungummed.)
+But soon, people began finding the sheets stuck to windows, cars, and even the truck itself, they began producing the sheets ungummed.
+The gummed cards are much harder to find today than the ungummed.
 Young visitors also had the opportunity to purchase a book produced specifically for the tour for 10¢ – A Description of United States Postage Stamps – Junior Edition.

 Visitors to the truck also had the option to mail out letters right there.
 If they wanted, they could use special envelopes produced specially for the Philatelic Truck.
 The truck also made a special stop in 1940, at the 46th Annual Convention of the Society of Philatelic Americans.
 People who visited the truck at this convention received a scarce variety with an overprint marking the convention, which you can view here.

 On an average day, about 800 people would usually get to visit the truck.
 Reportedly, the largest visitation occurred in Pittsburgh, Pennsylvania, on Labor Day.
 The truck was parked at the city’s fairgrounds and was visited by about 5,000 people.